Nobel Prize Ceremony in Stockholm

 As guests of honour during the event, the royal family sat centre stage at the awards ceremony, and were then the first to enter the Blue Hall accompanied by the laureates and Nobel Prize committee members.
 Queen Silvia wore a light purple gown with a lace overlay and the Leuchtenberg sapphire parure, while Crown Princess Victoria donned a new, green sequined Elie Saab evening gown topped with the four-button diamond tiara.
 Princess Madeleine, who attended the event without fiancee Chris O’Neill, chose to repeat an Angel Sanchez ice blue gown she first wore during the pre-wedding festivities of her sister in 2010, pairing the gown with an amethyst tiara.

 The 1,200 guests at the gala banquet feasted on a menu of Arctic char, pheasant with chanterelle mushrooms and almond potato puree, and a mascarpone cheese and black cherry sorbet.

-Later tonight, King Carl Gustaf will host a dinner for the Nobel laureates at the Royal Palace of Stockholm.Filed under Swedish Royals
+Later tonight, King Carl Gustaf will host a dinner for the Nobel laureates at the Royal Palace of Stockholm.Filed under Sweden

-Tagged Carl XVI Gustaf, Crown Princess Victoria, Fashion, Nobel Prize, Prince Carl Philip, Prince Daniel, Princess Madeleine, Queen Silvia, Tiaras.
+Tagged Carl XVI Gustaf of Sweden, Crown Princess Victoria of Sweden, Fashion, Nobel Prize, Prince Carl Philip of Sweden, Prince Daniel of Sweden, Princess Madeleine of Sweden, Queen Silvia of Sweden, Tiaras.